ddobrinskiy/streamlit-jupyter/README.md

 visually see all the pieces, and then convert the notebook to `.py` to be run by streamlit

+start by importing streamlit and patching it with streamlit-jupyter:

 ``` python
 import streamlit as st